Published Date: January 27, 2017

 - all training providers have the right of admission for individuals into their programs, and

-- information on the individual’s assessment and Service Plan must be entered on Human Services’s Mobius system.
+- information on the individual’s assessment and Service Plan must be entered into the Mobius system.

 - During the screening process, the training provider will assess the viability of the individual’s business idea.
 This evaluation should include, but not be limited to: